mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.9.8: Fixed regression in PCars opponent pit detection.
+Added missing driver names to bundle version.
+No new sound pack for this version.

-Version 3.9.7: Overhauled PCars mandatory pitstop handling; added Audi TT cup car to car classes (R3E), added some new driver names.
+Version 3.9.7: Overhauled PCars mandatory pitstop handling; added Audi TT cup car to car classes (R3E), added some new driver names; some driver last name extraction fixes.
 No new sound pack for this version

 Version 3.9.6: Updated to support shared memory change.